-WINSTON-SALEM—Charlotte writer Barbara Johnson-Davis, whose “May Day Miracle” received Honorable Mention last year, has won this year’s Jacobs/Jones African-American Literary Prize for her new story, “The Last Straw.”
+WINSTON-SALEM—Charlotte writer Barbara Johnson-Davis (pictured on the right), whose “May Day Miracle” received Honorable Mention last year, has won this year’s Jacobs/Jones African-American Literary Prize for her new story, “The Last Straw.”

 Johnson-Davis will receive $1,000, and The Carolina Quarterly will consider “The Last Straw” for publication.

 Final judge Bridgette A. Lacy selected “The Last Straw” from nine other finalists for the prize.

 “‘The Last Straw’ is a moving story about a young girl choosing a formal education over the family business of farming,” Lacy said.
 “The stakes are high, taking her final senior exams or planting tobacco.
 This story feels so authentic and rooted in rural North Carolina, where low-wealth families are often forced to make that choice.
 The heartfelt dialogue between the father and daughter really resonated with me.”

 Johnson-Davis was born to a sharecropping family in Leasburg, and graduated from Bennett College.
 Her work has been performed at the Matthews Playhouse, Queens University of Charlotte, and the Warehouse Performing Arts Center in Cornelius.
 She is a member of both the Charlotte Writers’ Club and NCWN.